 Galangal is also soaked in medicinal and anti-inflammatory properties.
 Some of them include healing an upset stomach, regulating high blood pressure and fighting free radicals.

-How to use: Just like ginger, you can remove the skin and dice into little pieces.
+How to use: Just like ginger, you can remove the skin and dice it into little pieces.
 Either that or you can put chunky pieces in your broth and take it out at the time of serving.

 Dishes that can be prepared: Slurp on Tom Kha Gai soup, galangal infused teas or savour it in your curries, rice preparations and other soups.